taytwkim/roofline/README.md

-# Performance Analysis of Model Training
+# Rooflines on NVIDIA GPUs

 * Experiment with performance profilers (NVIDIA Nsight Compute).
 * Train ResNet18 and ResNet34 on CIFAR-10.